About Colin Spofforth Studio

 Colin Spofforth is a prolific public art sculptor, who has worked for and with numerous clients both in the UK and internationally.

-His knowledge of running a successful business and the challenges they face has been instrumental in Colin’s development as one of the UK’s leading sculptors.
+Colin’s knowledge of running a successful business and the challenges it faces has been instrumental in Colin’s development as one of the UK’s leading sculptors.
 His keen sense of budget combined with his inherent creativity, has meant clients worldwide have always received more than they had originally envisioned.
 This has meant many installations of truly well loved pieces of art in public spaces globally.

 Colin does not court controversy for the sake of publicity, but rather creates beautiful works of art that enhance and personalise public spaces for the long term enjoyment of all.